jessicahuynh/voicetour/readme.md

 We are currently working on the UX, implementing voice commands, adding more locations, and route finding.

+### v1.3.0
+- UI improvements related to search bar
+- Route finding implemented!
+- Autocomplete when searching for locations to navigate
+- Location data and intersection points for Massell, Chapels, Rosie, and athletics
+- Algorithm to determine the shortest path from a building with multiple entrances

 ### v1.2.0
-- search through multiple fields
+- Search through multiple fields
-- collapsable sidebar and other UI tweaks
+- Collapsable sidebar and other UI tweaks
-- location information pages
+- Location information pages

 ### v1.1.0
 * Much more reliable location finding